teoritty/netkit.d/README.md

 | ![Hacker theme — VLSM splitter](docs/screenshots/hacker-theme.png) | ![OSI model reference table](docs/screenshots/osi-model.png) |
 | Monospace, green-on-black terminal aesthetic (VLSM splitter). | Color-coded OSI layer reference; one of several built-in cheat sheets. |

-## Architecture

-The codebase is organized as concentric layers with dependencies pointing inward only:

-- **Domain** (`src/domain`) — value objects (`IPv4Address`, `Subnet`, `Port`,
-  …), domain services (subnet calculation, VLSM allocation, summarization, classification), reference data, and business exceptions.
-Pure Python, no I/O.
-- **Application** (`src/application`) — one use case per scenario, request/result
-  DTOs, and `Protocol` ports for everything that touches the outside world.
-- **Infrastructure** (`src/infrastructure`) — adapters that implement the ports:
-  subprocess ping/traceroute, dnspython (with a socket fallback), ipwhois, asyncio port scanning, and environment-driven settings.
-- **Presentation** (`src/api` + `static/`) — FastAPI routers that only
-  (de)serialize and delegate, a single exception handler that maps domain and infrastructure errors onto HTTP status codes, and an ES-module frontend split into services, a store, and smart/dumb components.

-Concrete implementations are wired together in one place, `composition_root.py`;
-there are no global singletons or service locators.
-Optional dependencies (`dnspython`, `ipwhois`) degrade gracefully: if a library is absent, a fallback or "feature unavailable" adapter is wired in instead.

 ## Features

 ### Calculation tools

 - **Subnet calculator** — Given an IPv4 address and a prefix, returns the network address, first and last usable host, broadcast address, wildcard mask, and usable host count, with a visual breakdown of network vs. host bits.
-Use it to plan or verify a single subnet, or to check homework.
 - **Network grouping** — Takes several IP/mask pairs and groups them by the network they belong to.
-Use it to confirm whether two hosts share a subnet or to audit a list of addresses.
 - **VLSM splitter** — Given a parent network and a list of per-subnet host requirements, allocates variable-length subnets largest-first and reports the CIDR, mask, host range, and capacity of each.
-Use it to design an efficient addressing plan and to practice VLSM exercises.
 - **Supernet / summarization** — Collapses a list of networks into the minimal set of aggregate CIDR blocks.
-Use it to shrink routing tables or to verify a summarization answer.
-- **IP range to CIDR** — Converts an arbitrary start–end address range into the smallest set of CIDR blocks that covers it exactly.
-Use it for ACLs, firewall rules, or allow/deny lists expressed as ranges.
+- **IP range to CIDR** — Converts an arbitrary start–end address range into the smallest set of CIDR blocks that covers it exactly, for ACLs, firewall rules, or allow/deny lists expressed as ranges.
-- **Number base converter** — Converts integers between bases 2–16.
-Use it for binary/hex subnet-mask reasoning and bitwise work.
+- **Number base converter** — Converts integers between bases 2–16, for binary/hex subnet-mask reasoning and bitwise work.
 - **IPv4 / IPv6 classification** — Reports the category of an address (Global,
   Private, Loopback, Multicast, Reserved, Link-Local, Unspecified).
-Use it to understand how an address will be treated or to study address scopes.
 - **Port information** — Looks up the service commonly associated with a TCP/UDP port number.
-Use it as a quick reference when reading logs or firewall rules.
 - **IPv6 converter** — Expands and compresses an IPv6 address between its full
   and shorthand notations.
-Use it to normalize addresses for comparison or configuration.

 ### Diagnostics

 - **Ping** — Sends ICMP echo requests to a host via the system `ping` command and reports the raw output and average round-trip time.
-Use it to check reachability and basic latency.
 - **Traceroute** — Traces the network path to a host and lists the intermediate hops.
-Use it to locate where connectivity breaks or latency is introduced.
 - **DNS lookup** — Resolves A, AAAA, MX, TXT, NS, CNAME, and PTR records.
-Use it to verify DNS configuration or investigate resolution problems.
 - **Whois / ASN** — Performs an RDAP lookup for an IPv4 address and returns the ASN, announcing CIDR, country, organization, and abuse contacts.
-Use it to identify who owns or routes an address.
 - **Port scanner** — Asynchronously checks a list or range of TCP ports on a host and reports each as open, closed, or filtered.
-Use it to confirm which services are exposed on infrastructure you are responsible for.

 ### Utilities and reference

-- **MTU / bandwidth calculator** — Computes the effective MTU and useful throughput for common tunnel and encapsulation types (GRE, IPsec, VXLAN, PPPoE, MPLS, …).
-Use it when planning overlays and diagnosing fragmentation.
+- **MTU / bandwidth calculator** — Computes the effective MTU and useful throughput for common tunnel and encapsulation types (GRE, IPsec, VXLAN, PPPoE, MPLS, …), for planning overlays and diagnosing fragmentation.
 - **Config generator** — Produces load-balancing configuration snippets for Nginx, HAProxy, and Traefik from a list of backend servers.
-Use it to scaffold a reverse proxy quickly.
 - **Base64 / Hex / URL encoder** — Encodes and decodes text between Base64,
   hexadecimal, and URL encoding.
-Use it for quick payload inspection.
 - **Reference tables** — Reserved IPv4 and IPv6 ranges, the seven-layer OSI
   model with representative protocols, and routing administrative distances.
   Useful as a study aid and a quick lookup during configuration.